United places huge order with Boeing to replace aging planes

 United executives said they might use cash flow to pay for all these planes, or they might finance them.
 With the latest orders, United now expects capital spending to rise to $9 billion next year and $11 billion in 2024.

-Shares of United Airlines Holdings Inc. fell more than 6% in morning trading.
+Shares of United Airlines Holdings Inc. fell more than 6% in afternoon trading.
 United’s closest rivals also dropped but not as sharply.
-Boeing Co. gained less than 1%.
+Boeing Co. fell less than 1%.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.